England cricket team: 1990s

-Stewart took the reins as captain in 1998, but another losing Ashes series and early World Cup exit cost him Test and ODI captaincy in 1999.
-This should not detract from the 1998 home Test series where England showed great fortitude to beat a powerful South African side 2–1.

 Another reason for their poor performances were the demands of County Cricket teams on their players, meaning that England could rarely field a full-strength team on their tours.
 This eventually led to the ECB taking over from the MCC as the governing body of England and the implementation of central contracts.
-1992 also saw Scotland sever ties with the England and Wales team, and begin to compete as the Scotland national team.

 By 1999, with coach David Lloyd resigning after the World Cup exit and new captain Nasser Hussain just appointed, England hit rock bottom (literally ranked as the lowest-rated Test nation) after losing 2–1 to New Zealand in shambolic fashion.
 Hussain was booed on the Oval balcony as the crowd jeered "We've got the worst team in the world" to the tune of "He's Got the Whole World in His Hands".